brightdigit/MistKit/README.md

 )
 ```

-If you already have access to the `webAuthenticationToken`, you can set the token in the `MKTokenManager` at any point in your application:
+If you already have access to the `webAuthenticationToken`, you can always set the token in the `MKTokenManager` at any point in your application:

 ```swift
 // setup how to manager your user's web authentication token